pwintz/pwintz.github.io/_writing-tips/avoid-respectively.md

 {% endquote %}

 Sometimes rewritten a sentence to remove "respectively" may lengthen it significantly or may introduce tiresome repetition.
-In such cases, use your judgement to decide whether the improved clarity is worth the increased verbosity.
+In such cases, use your judgment to decide whether the improved clarity is worth the increased verbosity.